-Virtually, using Zoom video conferencing.
-School districts may need to provide an adult to support the student connecting to Zoom and attending to the lesson.
-Students can meet with Math Champs’ Mentors before, during and after school hours.
+Math Champs sessions are delivered virtually, using Zoom video conferencing.
+School districts may need to provide an adult to support the student connecting to Zoom and staying focused on the lesson.
+Students can meet with Math Champs Specialists before, during and after school hours.
 We also offer services in the summer.

 What does the typical lesson look like?

-30-minute lesson in small group or 1-on-1 setting with attention to multiple learning domains or instructional targets.
-Typical tutoring lesson structure: Warm-up, targeted instruction, reflection and wrap-up.
+30-minute lesson in small groups (2-3 students) or 1-on-1 setting with attention to multiple learning domains and instructional targets.
+Typical lesson structure: warm-up, targeted instruction, reflection and wrap-up.

 Are students who receive special services eligible?

-Licensed and certified Mentors employed by US Math Recovery Council (USMRC) will be delivering intervention and acceleration services to students.
+Licensed and certified Math Champs Specialists employed by US Math Recovery Council (USMRC) will be delivering intervention services to students.

 How long do services typically last?

-Math Champs lessons are a series of 30-minute sessions providing intervention and acceleration services in one-on-one or small group (2-3 students) settings.
-Lessons take place for approximately 4-20 weeks.
+Math Champs lessons are a series of 30-minute sessions providing intervention services in one-on-one or small group (2-3 students) settings.
+Lessons take place for approximately 10-20 weeks.
 The number of sessions may be adjusted depending on the time of year the services begin.
-Session frequency options range between 2, 3, or 4 times per week.
+Session frequency options range between 2 to 5 times per week.

 What is included in the service?